shirleytruffierblanc/gender-identification/README.md

 # gender-identification
-This program permit to identify 3 types of noun : bob, alicia, cookie.
-The program identify the gender of if, bob like a boy, alicia like a girl and cookie like a dog.
+This program permit to identify 3 types of name : bob, alicia, cookie.
+The program identify the gender of it, bob like a boy, alicia like a girl and cookie like a dog.
+And the other name or words are unknwon.
 Here the input.txt file contain information to run the program like an example.

 ## Getting started